flutter-tizen/plugins/packages/flutter_inappwebview/README.md

 [`webview_flutter_tizen`](https://pub.dev/packages/webview_flutter_tizen) and
 maps it onto the `flutter_inappwebview` platform interface.
 It uses EWK through Tizen 10.0, WV's EWK-wrapper mode on Tizen 10.1, and WV standalone mode from Tizen 11.0.
+The WV modes are experimental.
 Only the surface that maps cleanly onto the Tizen WebView (chromium-efl) is implemented; every other API raises `UnsupportedError` (or the `UnimplementedError` produced by the `flutter_inappwebview_platform_interface` defaults).

 ## Required privileges